CSchoel/arbitrary-but-fixed/about.md

 ## The blog

-As a researcher in an interdisciplinary field, and generally curious person I tend to run into interesting and sometimes exotic <del>problems</del> challenges.
+As an AI engineer with a background in academia, and generally curious person, I tend to run into interesting and sometimes exotic <del>problems</del> challenges.
-In this blog I want to shout my solutions to these challenges out into the world, hoping for some feedback.
+In this blog, I want to shout my solutions to these challenges out into the world, hoping for some feedback.
 So if you have a question, or a better solution, or just want to chat with someone with similar interests, I am always happy if you drop me an email.

 This blog was created using [Jekyll](https://jekyllrb.com/) with the following plugins: